fenago/python-networking-sysadmins/development/lab_guides/Lab_9.md

     ![](./images/C13963_09_26.jpg)

-    Figure 9.26: It took longer this time!

-    Now, `__next()__` isn\'t the most frequently called function in the profile, but that\'s not a good thing.
-Instead, you\'ve introduced a list comprehension that gets called even more times, and the whole process takes 30 times longer than it used to.

 4. One thing that changed in the switch from testing a range of factors to the list of known primes is that the upper bound of tested